safeeazeem/vissibl-task/README.md

 Greet the user in {input_language} language.
 ```

-Your dictiory should be formatted like this
+Your dictionary should be formatted like this
 ```python
 user_input = {
   "input_language": "German"